Director of Wallace House

 Mary Ellen Doty

 Mary Ellen Doty has managed the finances at Wallace House since August 2003.
 Before coming to Wallace House, Mary Ellen was the office manager for the Housing Bureau for Seniors in Ann Arbor.
 She did accounting work for the Daniel L. Bowers Company in Rochester Hills.
 Mary Ellen has a B.A. in social work from the University of Michigan and took graduate courses in accountancy at Walsh College.

 Project Coordinator, Knight-Wallace Fellowships

 Patty Meyers-Wilkens has been part of the Wallace House staff since 2007.
 For 10 years she worked as a reporter, columnist and editor for a 100 plus year-old family-owned weekly newspaper in southeastern Michigan.
 Originally from New York and a graduate of Rutgers University, she moved to Michigan with her young family back in the late 1980s.
 The family is no longer young and she and her husband live in a little log cabin on a lake in the beautiful Irish Hills area of southeastern Michigan.

-Melissa Riley is Program Manager for the Livingston Awards for Young Journalists and Events and Communications Manager for the Knight-Wallace Fellowships.
+Melissa Riley is Program Manager for the Livingston Awards for Young Journalists and Events and Communications Manager for Wallace House.
 She manages all aspects of the Livingston Awards, including developing and planning their outreach events.
 Melissa also plans conferences and special events for the Knight-Wallace Fellowships and oversees marketing and communications for both programs.
 Melissa began her career in marketing and advertising for Trans World Airlines.
 She worked as a production coordinator on commercial films and television advertisements and was a producer at "Saturday Night Live."
-In 1997, she founded the television production department for the BBDO advertising agency in Moscow, Russia, which grew to be the most award-winning creative agency in Russia.
+She founded the television production department for the BBDO advertising agency in Moscow, Russia, which grew to be the most award-winning creative agency in Russia.
 A native of California, Melissa graduated from the School of Journalism and Mass Communications at San Jose State University.
 After living overseas, in Russia, Israel and Malaysia, Melissa is happy to call Ann Arbor her home.